-Enjoy your stay at the harbour in Geneva with its famous water fontain, Jet d’ Eau, and in the picturesque old part of town of the "smallest metropolis in the world" – with its cosmopolitan flair and brimming with art and vitality.
+Enjoy your stay at the harbor in Geneva with its famous water fountain, Jet d’ Eau, and in the picturesque old part of the "smallest metropolis in the world" – with its cosmopolitan flair and brimming with art and vitality.

 Day 2: Geneva – Seyssel (37 miles/60 km)

-You leave Geneva and follow the river Rhône through the Défilé de l ́Écluse, a narrow river passage through the mountains.
-Only after just a few kilometres, you cycle along the first vineyards and your gaze fixes on the mountains of the Savoyer Alps and Mont Blanc.
-Today’s destination is Seyssel, where two suspension bridges connect the pretty houses and squares on the left and right hand-side of the river Rhône.
+You leave Geneva and follow the Rhône River through the Défilé de l ́Écluse, a narrow river passage through the mountains.
+Only after just a few kilometers, you cycle along the first vineyards and your gaze fixes on the mountains of the Savoyer Alps and Mont Blanc.
+Today’s destination is Seyssel, where two suspension bridges connect the pretty houses and squares on the left and right-hand-side of the river Rhône.

 Day 3: Seyssel – Champagneux (37 miles/60 km)

-On either side of the river Rhône vineyards rise up steeply.
-You however cycle on flat terrain along the riverbank and enjoy the view.
+On either side of the Rhône River vineyards rise up steeply; however, you'll cycle on flat terrain along the riverbank and enjoy the view.
 We suggest you have your first break in Chanaz with its charming houses dating back to the 15th and 16th century and its restaurants located directly at the edge of the canal.
-Afterwards the river Rhône breaks up and you follow the Western branch until Champagneux.
+Afterward, the Rhône River breaks up and you follow the Western branch until Champagneux.

 Day 4: Panorama – Trip Champagneux (16 miles/25 km)

 Today you cycle on remote country lanes up to the viewing plateau of Rochefort.
-Past the Château de Mandrin the route leads you through orchards to marvellous panoramic views.
+Past the Château de Mandrin, the route leads you through orchards to marvelous panoramic views.
 Back at the hotel, you can enjoy the sun terrace, the indoor pool or the renowned restaurant with its French delicacies.

 Day 7: Departure or extension